Top 5 Butterfly-Friendly Plants for Pollinator Gardens: Essential Additions to Your Backyard Oasis

 Cons

+We found this mix particularly effective in attracting monarch butterflies to our garden.
 We appreciated the variety of flowers in the mix, which provided food and habitat for bees, hummingbirds, and other pollinators throughout the growing season.
-The mix of perennials and annuals ensured a diverse and long-lasting pollinator garden.
-The seeds came in attractive paper packets with clear instructions for planting and care.
+It fills its role exceptionally well, and that’s exactly what you want.

 Cons

 We’ve found the Bentley Seed Co. pollinator wildflower mix to be an excellent choice for gardeners aiming to create a butterfly-friendly environment.
 The package contains 25 seed packets, each filled with a variety of non-GMO wildflower seeds specially selected to attract pollinators.
+For supporting local ecosystems, it’s a natural fit.

 Cons